StanfordVL/GibsonEnv/README.md

 ## Setup

-You can either train your AI in locally deployed virtual environment for debugging usage, or on a remote environment to scale up your training process (like the above example).
-Here are the steps you need to take:
+You can either train your AI on a scalable remote environment (like the above example), or in locally deployed virtual environment for debugging usage.
+The later requires some set up (< 5 mins).
+We will soon provide you with Docker based tool kits to do this in no time.
+For the current being, here are the steps you need to take:

 ### Deploying Locally
+- You need to have `OpenCV-Python` installed on your machine.
+We recommend setting up a `conda environment` before you start.
+To install OpenCV, `conda install -c menpo opencv3 -y` does the job.
 - You will need a pytorch model file and a dataset to render the views, contact feixia@stanford.edu to obtain the model and the data.
 Replace the path in `init.sh` with path to the model and the data.
 - Build renderer with `./build.sh`
 - Run `init.sh`, this will run the rendering engine and vncserver.